 - Be suspicious if your teen frequently asks to sleep elsewhere after a party.
 This could be a sign that alcohol or drugs are available at the party.

 - After a party, debrief with your teen.
 Talk about who was there, what they did, what was fun, and what wasn’t.

-We’ve all seen television programs or movies about what happens when teens give a party while parents are away.
-Parents need to carefully consider whether or not to leave teens home alone.
+We’ve all seen TV shows and movies about what happens when teens give a party while parents are away.
+Parents need to carefully consider whether to leave teens home alone.
 Here are some things to think about: